 The failure of RCA’s corporate leadership to globalize and the Reagan Administration’s relaxation of federal antitrust regulations led GE to reacquire RCA in 1985 and promptly sell the latter company’s assets, leaving many blue-collar workers on Indianapolis’ Near Eastside in limbo.
 Fortunately for some workers, Thomson Consumer Electronics acquired the site, reinstating blue-collar jobs, but like many American manufacturing companies, the company was forced to close its Rust Belt locations when job automation through technological advancements domestically and cheaper costs of land, labor, and capital abroad caused it to lose its competitive edge in the United States during the 1990s.

-The state of the Near Eastside’s largest industrial site and its surrounding neighborhoods became increasing bleak over the next two decades.
-After a brief stint as a heavy machinery repair and storage site under the ownership Johnson Machinery and Sherman Park, LLP, the site (which continues to be known as “Sherman Park”) was acquired by Harshman Property Services, and quickly gained notoriety as a crime-ridden eyesore, even being labelled as an epicenter for homicide in Indianapolis.
+The state of the Near Eastside’s largest industrial site and its surrounding neighborhoods became increasingly bleak over the next two decades.
+After a brief stint as a heavy machinery repair and storage site under the ownership of Johnson Machinery and Sherman Park, LLP, the site (which continues to be known as “Sherman Park”) was acquired by Harshman Property Services, and quickly gained notoriety as a crime-ridden eyesore, even being labeled as an epicenter for homicide in Indianapolis.
 While perhaps not entirely to blame, the abandonment and neglect of Sherman Park by employers undoubtedly contributed to the 29 percent increase in unemployment in the 46201 ZIP code between 2000 and 2015, along with the 21.5 percent drop in population that occurred over the same period.

 Vacant buildings at Sherman Park in 2015 (Source: Jason Humbracht)

 Neighbors Take Action against Blight